Skip to main content

 7. Transportation and Logistics

 This industry handles significant amounts of fuel and hazardous materials.
-Certified Environmental Specialists assist with spill prevention, proper storage, and safe transportation practices, ensuring compliance with environmental standards like DOT regulations.
+Environmental Specialists assist with spill prevention, proper storage, and safe transportation practices, ensuring compliance with environmental standards like DOT regulations.

-By employing Certified Environmental Specialists, these industries not only stay compliant but also demonstrate a commitment to sustainability and environmental stewardship.
+By employing Environmental Specialists, these industries not only stay compliant but also demonstrate a commitment to sustainability and environmental stewardship.

-Who Should Enroll in Certified Environmental Specialist Training?
+Who Should Enroll in Environmental Specialist Training?

-How To Get Your Certification
+How To Get Your Training

-For those looking to further their career, check out OSHA.com’s certified environmental specialist training.
+For those looking to further their career, check out OSHA.com’s environmental specialist training.
 Our thorough training will give you the knowledge and skills needed to address environmental challenges confidently.
 Head to our website to start your journey today!